ejm714/scipy_proceedings/papers/emily_dorne/main.md

 All winners used Level-2 satellite imagery instead of Level-1, likely because it already includes useful atmospheric corrections.
 Sentinel-2 data is higher resolution than Landsat, and provided to be more useful in modeling.

-All three winners used gradient boosted decision tree models such as LightGBM [@lightgbm], XGBoost [@doi:10.48550/arXiv.1603.02754], and CatBoost [@doi:10.48550/arXiv.1810.11363].
+All winners also used gradient boosted decision tree models such as LightGBM [@lightgbm], XGBoost [@doi:10.48550/arXiv.1603.02754], and CatBoost [@doi:10.48550/arXiv.1810.11363].
 First place also explored training a CNN model but found the coarse resolution of the satellite imagery (particularly Landsat) overly constraining.

 ## Model experimentation takeaways